Klarna's Global Growth Soars in 2018

+Relentless focus on superior shopping experience continues to drive strong preference for Klarna amongst merchants and consumers

-STOCKHOLM, April 29, 2019 /PRNewswire/ -- Today, Klarna Bank AB (publ) ("Klarna"), one of the leading global payment providers, has released its annual financial report for 2018.
-With the tremendous amount of opportunities ahead for the company, the strong financial performance and momentum gained in 2018 with a 36% increase in sales volumes to USD 29bn (SEK 252bn) (1), and a 31% increase in total net operating revenues to USD 627m (SEK 5,451m) will provide a solid foundation for continued growth.
+Today, Klarna Bank AB (publ) ("Klarna"), one of the leading global payment providers, has released its annual financial report for 2018.
+With the tremendous amount of opportunities ahead for the company, the strong financial performance and momentum gained in 2018 with a 36% increase in sales volumes to USD 29bn1 (SEK 252bn), and a 31% increase in total net operating revenues to USD 627m (SEK 5,451m) will provide a solid foundation for continued growth.

 "Klarna's trajectory is the result of continuous innovation, putting consumers, merchants and products first, and always staying true to our core belief of the value we add are the solutions we bring.
 Our relentless focus on the experience stretching beyond the actual transaction has differentiated us in the market, we know consumers and merchants will not settle for average and at Klarna neither do we.